-With an IVA there is no minimum dividend, no maximum dividend and no maximum duration – it’s very much down to your individual circumstances.
+With an IVA, there is no minimum dividend, no maximum dividend, and no maximum duration – it’s very much down to your circumstances.

 What happens during the IVA process?

-A licensed Insolvency Practitioner (IP) will help you work out an affordable percentage of your debt to pay off, by looking at your income, expenses and any other debts.
+A licensed Insolvency Practitioner (IP) will help you work out an affordable percentage of your debt to pay off by looking at your income, expenses, and any other obligations.
 They are also responsible for setting up and negotiating payments with your creditors.

-Contact the Future Strategy team today and we can carry out an assessment of your income, outgoings, and debts to let you know if an IVA is the right option for you.
+Contact the Future Strategy team today, and we can assess your income, outgoings, and debts to let you know if an IVA is the right option for you.

 After that assessment, and if you wish to proceed, our IP will start working on your proposal, which will outline your suggested repayment plan to creditors.